 You can get Universal Express as an add-on to your park tickets when you make your purchase or you can add it when you arrive at the parks, but…

-You could also get $349-per-person VIP tour that lets you skip the line for all attractions, gives you an Express Pass Unlimited, valet parking, two meals, water, large lockers, and a stroller rental.
+You could also get $349-per-person VIP tour that lets you skip the line for all attractions, gives you an Express Pass Unlimited, valet parking, two meals, water, large lockers, and stroller rental.

 DON’T DO IT!
 There’s a better way!